manli-zou/RA/README.md

 RA_2015_530S_metadata_sample_fastq_phenotype —— phenotype of samples

 # Notice
-I: If a file contains info that you do not need, just ignore it.
+If a file contains info that you do not need, just ignore it.

-II: please tell me your github account if you would like to download these files so that i can allow individual permission requests.
+Please tell me your github account if you would like to download these files so that i can allow individual permission requests.